LostFoundT4/main/README.md

     ```bash
     source .venv/bin/activate
     ```
-7) Before proceeding look for the (.venv) sign on your command line before proceeding.
+7) Before proceeding, make sure there is the (.venv) sign on your command line.

 8) Once the steps have been completed, type the following commands to install the needed dependencies on your system from the "requirements.txt".
-Once the installation is complete you can proceed to run the application
+Once the installation is complete you can proceed to run the application.
     ```bash
    pip install -r requirements.txt
     ```